FrancoisSimon/aTrack/README.md

         The default is {'LocErr': [0.02, 0.022, 0.022], 'd': [0.1, 0.12, 0.12], 'q': [0.01, 0.012, 0.012], 'l': [0.01, 0.02, 0.012]}.
         The parameters represent the localization error, the diffusion length per step, the change per step of the x, y speed of the directed motion and the standard deviation of the initial speed of the particle.
+- `motion_blur_coef` : Number in between 0 and 0.25 that represents the effect of motion blur.
+For a uniform illumination over a time dt' at each time frame dt, the motion blur coefficient must be set to dt'/(6*dt).
+See Berglund (2010) for more details.

 Outputs:
 - `pd_params`: Log likelihood and model parameters in pandas format.
         Log_likelihood: log probability of each track according to the model.